-Engage 100 is a collection of course experiences designed for first-year students that connect, engage, and challenge you during your first semester at FSU, as well as pave the way to future success in college.
-Each Engage 100 course is a small, mentor-guided class centered on a particular topic, interest, major, or academic experience.
+Engage 100 is a collection of courses designed for first-year students that connect, engage, and challenge you during your first semester at FSU, as well as pave the way to future success in college.
+Each Engage 100 course is a small class centered on a particular topic, interest, major, or academic experience.
 Most Engage 100 courses are open to any student, regardless of major.
-Many are 0-credit and tuition-free.